U.S. Gold Coin Prices

 Is it legal to own pre-1933 U.S. gold coins?

 Yes — pre-1933 U.S. gold coins are completely legal to own, buy, and sell.
-President Roosevelt's 1933 Executive Order 6102 required citizens to surrender gold coin and bullion to the Federal Reserve, but it did not confiscate gold outright, and collectors were permitted to retain coins of "recognized special value to collectors."
+President Roosevelt's 1933 Executive Order 6102 required citizens to surrender gold coin and bullion to the Federal Reserve, but collectors were permitted to retain coins of recognized special value.
 Subsequent legislation has made clear that pre-1933 U.S. gold coins are numismatic items, not bullion, and are not subject to any reporting requirements.
-The 1933 Double Eagle is the only pre-1933 gold coin with complex legal status.
+The 1933 Double Eagle is the only pre-1933 gold coin with complex legal status — only one example has been legally cleared for private ownership.

 What is the difference between a Gold Eagle and a Gold Buffalo?

 Both are official U.S. Mint gold bullion coins, but they differ in purity and design.
-The American Gold Eagle (1986–present) is 22-karat (.9167 fine) gold — alloyed with copper and silver for added durability — and features a modified Saint-Gaudens obverse paired with a family of eagles reverse.
+The American Gold Eagle (1986–present) is 22-karat (.9167 fine) gold — alloyed with copper and silver for durability — and features a modified Saint-Gaudens obverse.
 The American Gold Buffalo (2006–present) is 24-karat (.9999 fine) — the purest gold coin the U.S. Mint produces — and features the iconic Buffalo Nickel design by James Earle Fraser.
 For IRA purposes, both qualify; the Gold Buffalo's higher purity is preferred by some investors.

 Why are Charlotte (C) and Dahlonega (D) gold coins so valuable?

 The Charlotte, NC and Dahlonega, GA branch mints operated from 1838 to 1861, striking gold coins exclusively for the Southern gold rush era.
 They were small mints with limited production — most Charlotte and Dahlonega gold coins have mintages under 10,000, and many under 1,000.
-The outbreak of the Civil War ended their operation permanently, and Confederate forces seized the Dahlonega Mint in 1861.
-The combination of low original mintages, historical significance, and Civil War era appeal makes C and D mint mark gold coins some of the most collected in American numismatics.
+The Civil War ended their operation permanently, and Confederate forces seized the Dahlonega Mint in 1861.
+The combination of low mintages, historical significance, and Civil War era appeal makes C and D mint mark gold coins among the most collected in American numismatics.

 Should I clean my gold coins before selling them?

 Never clean gold coins — this is one of the most damaging things you can do to their value.
-Cleaning removes the original surface (called "skin" or patina on gold) and leaves hairlines that are visible under magnification and to professional numismatists.
+Cleaning removes the original surface and leaves hairlines visible under magnification.
 A cleaned gold coin that would have graded MS-63 — worth $3,000+ — may be body-bagged (returned ungradeable) by PCGS or NGC, dramatically reducing its value.
 Even light cleaning with mild soap damages gold coin surfaces.
 Sell coins exactly as you find them and disclose any known cleaning.

 What is the most valuable modern U.S. gold coin?

 Among modern issues (post-1983), the 1999-W American Gold Eagle with Unfinished Proof Dies is the most valuable modern bullion-related gold issue — examples have sold for $6,000–$20,000+.
 Among proof coins, early low-mintage West Point proof Gold Eagles in PR-70 DCAM command strong premiums.
 The First Spouse gold series includes several coins with mintages under 3,000 that bring substantial numismatic premiums.
-For the absolute highest values in modern U.S. gold, the 2014-W Enhanced Uncirculated Gold Eagle (part of the 50th anniversary Kennedy set) has reached auction highs over $20,000.
+The 2014-W Enhanced Uncirculated Gold Eagle (part of the 50th anniversary Kennedy set) has reached auction highs over $20,000.